Thornton railway station, New South Wales

 Thornton railway station is located on the Main Northern line in New South Wales, Australia.
 It serves Thornton in the eastern suburbs of Maitland opening in 1913.

-The original station opened on 1 August 1871 as Woodford and was renamed in 1887 to avoid confusion with Woodford station in the Blue Mountains.
-The line from Tarro was duplicated in 1880 and quadrupled in February 1913 when the current station opened.
+The original station site opened on 1 August 1871 as Woodford and was renamed in to Thornton in 1887 to avoid confusion with Woodford railway station in the Blue Mountains.
+The line from Tarro was duplicated in 1880 and quadrupled on 10 February 1913 when the current station site opened.

 To the south-west of the station, the Bloomfield Colliery branches off.

-Platforms & services
+Platforms and services

 Thornton has two side platforms.
-It is serviced by NSW TrainLink Hunter Line services travelling from Newcastle to Maitland, Muswellbrook, Scone, Telarah and Dungog.
+It is serviced by Sydney Trains Intercity Hunter Line services travelling from Newcastle to Maitland, Singleton, Muswellbrook, Scone, Telarah and Dungog.

 Transport links

-Hunter Valley Buses operate two routes to and from Thornton station:
+Hunter Valley Buses operates two bus routes via Thornton station, under contract to Transport for NSW: